Renew an existing taxi driver’s licence

 Before going to the medical examination, you will need to print out the medical examination form and take it with you to your appointment.
 You will then need to ask the doctor to complete it for you.
 Before leaving the appointment, please check the doctor has completed the entire form including the front sheet.
 We often have to reject medicals due to them being incomplete.

 Some drivers have certain medical conditions that may require them having more frequent medicals.
-For example, if you have diabetes managed by insulin or a sulphonylurea or a glinide, a full medical is required at the usual intervals determined by your age as above, and in additional an annual specialist medical will be required in accordance with DVLA Group 2 guidelines – for more details please see this annual diabetic medical form and guidance which should be sent to us once complete.
+For example, if you have diabetes managed by insulin or a sulphonylurea or a glinide, a full medical is required at the usual intervals determined by your age and any other medical conditions, and in addition an annual specialist medical will be required in accordance with DVLA Group 2 guidelines – for more details please see this annual diabetic medical form and guidance which should be sent to us once complete.
 If you are unable to find a specialist to complete this form, send us an email so we can assist with a referral.

 Please download and complete the hackney carriage and private hire driver licence application form.
-You also need to get together the supporting documentation you need to submit with the form and ensure you have the money to pay the correct fee.
+You also need to get together the supporting documentation you need and ensure you have the money to pay the correct fee.

 For details on how we use data relating to licence holders and applicants, please see our privacy notice for licence holders and applicants.

-If you already have an enhanced DBS disclosure (with this council as the countersignatory) and this is subscribed to the DBS Update Service, you will need to produce the original disclosure to us so that we can check if there is any new information.
+If you already have an enhanced DBS disclosure (with this council as the countersignatory) and this is subscribed to the DBS Update Service, please also scan this to us.

-If you do not submit this with your application, we will send you a DBS application form and make an appointment for you to submit this with your identity documentation.
+If you do not submit this with your application form, we will send you a DBS application form to complete and bring with you to an appointment together with your supporting documents.

 If there are restrictions on the length of time you may work in the UK, your licence will not be issued for any longer than this period.
 In such circumstances, the check will be repeated each time you apply to renew or extend your licence.
 If, during this period, you are disqualified from holding a licence because you have not complied with the UK’s immigration laws, your licence will lapse and you must return it to the council.
 Failure to do so is a criminal offence.